fsvreddit/reputatorbot/README.md

 If the application is removed from a subreddit, all data is deleted although the flairs will remain.
 If the application is subsequently re-installed, the existing flairs will be used as a basis for new point awarding.

-Data for users is removed from the app within 24 hours from v1.3 onwards.
+Data for users is removed from the app within 48 hours from v1.3 onwards.

 ## Change History

+### Version 1.4:

+* Allow a configurable number of scores on the leaderboard
+* Backup and Restore functionality
+* Reduce data cleanup interval to 48 hours

 ### Version 1.3: